Pollution-Patrol/API/README.md

 1. Clone the repository to your local machine.
 2. Open the project in your preferred IDE, such as Visual Studio.
 3. Install the necessary dependencies, including ASP.NET Core 7 and MS SQL.
-4. Set up the database and run the necessary migrations.
+4. Set up the database and run the necessary migrations for each module.
+5. Configure the secrets used in the app by using the .NET secret tool.
+To do this, use 'Example.Secret.Json' file.
-5. Start the server and navigate to the local address in your web browser.
+6. Start the server and navigate to the local address in your web browser.

 ## **Contributing**